 A perfect book to bring tradition and inclusion into the conversation and support our LGBTQ young ones in knowing that they belong and always have, while providing pride in both our Mexican heritage and our LGBTQ culture and history as families.

-When We Love Someone We Sing to Them
+Praise for When We Love Someone We Sing to Them

 “A book for parents as much as for children that should have been published centuries ago.”

 “When We Love Someone We Sing to Them is touching, beautiful, and necessary.
 The intricate weaving of song through relationships—between parent and child, child and parents, child and love—gives life to a story that children can embrace from the heart.”

 “A wonderful reminder to us as parents, guardians, and caregivers that children already recognize the harmony of el bonito amor and need us to help them share it.”

 How this book came to be